A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

 \subsection{System Overview}

-In this section, a comprehensive system overview for both the simulations and real robot experiments is presented.
+This section provides a system overview for both simulations and real robot experiments.
 The humanoid robot, TOCABI, utilized in the simulations and experiments comprises a total of 33 degrees of freedom (DOFs): 16 for the arms, 12 for the legs, 3 for the waist, and 2 for the neck.
-Its physical dimensions are approximately 1.8 m in height, weighing around 100 kg, and with a foot size of 14 cm $\times$ 30 cm.
-The upper body actuators are comprised of Parker's BLDC motors and harmonic gears, and the lower body actuators are composed of Kollmorgen's BLDC motors and harmonic gears.
-The current control of the robot is performed by Elmo Motion Control's Gold Solo Whistle servo controller, and the communication between servo controller and the main PC is achieved via EtherCAT communication.
-MicroStrain's 3DM-GX5-25 IMU is attached to the pelvis for estimating the global inclination of the robot, and ATI's mini85 F/T sensor is mounted on each foot to measure the contact wrench of the robot.
-The algorithmic operation and torque command frequency of the robot are set to 2 kHz, and the walking pattern generator and CP--MPC operate at 50 Hz (shown in Fig. \ref{figure/overallframe}), due to the high computational load involved, through parallel threads.
+Its physical dimensions are approximately 1.8 m in height, weighing around 100 kg, and with a foot size of 15 cm $\times$ 30 cm.
+The upper-body actuators comprise Parker BLDC motors with harmonic gears, while the lower-body actuators incorporate Kollmorgen BLDC motors with harmonic gears.
+The current control of the robot is performed by Elmo Motion Control's Gold Solo Whistle servo controller, and the communication between the servo controller and the main PC is achieved via EtherCAT communication.
+MicroStrain's 3DM-GX5-25 IMU is attached to the pelvis, and ATI's mini85 F/T sensor is mounted on each foot.
+The algorithmic operation and torque command frequency of the robot are set to 2 kHz, and the walking pattern generator and CP--MPC operate at 50 Hz, due to the high computational load involved, through parallel threads.
 The walking pattern generator and CP--MPC have respective MPC time horizons of 2.5 s and 1.5 s.
 It should be noted that the positive direction of the x-axis represents the robot's forward direction, while the positive direction of the z-axis is the opposite direction of the gravity vector.
-The simulator employed in this study is the MuJoCo simulator \cite{todorov2012mujoco}.
-The parameters for each controller used in the simulations and experiments of this paper are given in Table. \ref{table/Parameters}, and the experimental results videos are available in the supplementary materials.
+The simulator employed in this study is the MuJoCo simulator \cite{todorov2012mujoco}. {The qpOASES \cite{ferreau2014qpoases} was employed to solve QP optimization problems, while RBDL \cite{felis2017rbdl} was utilized for calculating the kinematics and dynamics of the robot.}